NancyZhang26/silly_blog/posts/calistoryep4.md

 <h3>The Next Day</h3>

 I was listening to [Fred Again](https://en.wikipedia.org/wiki/Fred_Again), and suddenly I realized the life I truly want: full of chaos and struggles.
 Never structured and never peaceful.
 I would always torture myself, but I am absolutely ***<u>in love with it***</u>.
 All my inspos come from the mess, and all my thoughts thrive upon randomness.
 I want to learn CS because I have to always step towards something new outside of my comfort zone.
-I want to be a DJ because I wanna have fun all night long.
-Even those that I <a href="{{ '/posts/hotgrillep1/' | url }}">quit</a>.
+I want to be a DJ because I wanna have fun all night long, that simple.
+Even things that I <a href="{{ '/posts/hotgrillep1/' | url }}">quit</a> played a role.
 Somehow I deliberately forced myself into that situation just to escape out of it and write a memo, altho I suck at English.
 Huzzah!

 <h3>Check My Cali Stories:</h3>
 <a href="{{ '/posts/calistoryep1/' | url }}">The Zhangs in Cali ep1.
 I’m a NARP.</a>